Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     10. Rework the dead command _Seems like same person can be added multiple time_
     11. Change the revive command _People can revive themselves rn_
     13. Edit the fm return command _redo the calcul_
-    14. Fix walkthrough, so no error show when using the commands
-    15. Fix walkthrough, so it works for 3.5 and 22.5

 ### Data